abivolante/Lending-Club-Credit-Risk-Portfolio-Monitoring-System/README.md

 # Lending Club Credit Risk Portfolio Monitory System
-This project develops credit risk analysis using the Lending Club loan dataset from Kaggle.
+This project develops credit risk analysis of the Lending Club loan dataset from Kaggle.
 The obejctive is to replicate a banking portfolio monitoring system that evaluates portfolio exposure, credit performance, delinquency risk, and loss distributiuon.

 ## Objectives